AW

 Analysis

-On the balance sheet, AWK has $183.0M in cash with $15.71B in obligations.
-The ability to service this debt comfortably depends on continued operational cash generation.
-Free cash flow is running at -$1.90B, which bears watching.
-Negative free cash flow can be acceptable during heavy investment periods but needs to improve over time.
+American Water Works Company, Inc. carries $15.71B in total debt against $183.0M in cash reserves — debt is roughly 85.8x the cash position.
+Managing this leverage effectively will be important for long-term financial stability.
+The company is burning cash, with free cash flow at -$1.90B.
+This typically occurs when a company is investing aggressively in growth, but sustained cash burn can strain the balance sheet.
 ROE of 10.2% points to decent capital efficiency, indicating how much profit the company produces per dollar of shareholder equity.
 ROA of 3.5% is on the lower side, which is common in asset-heavy industries.
 Revenue has grown from $3.79B (2022) to $5.14B (2025), reflecting a 36% increase over the period.

 Links